-- Failure to perform all three components of the air brake check in the correct order will result in an automatic failure of the pre-trip inspection test and you will not be allowed to proceed to Basic Skills and/or the Road test.
-Air brake safety devices vary.
-However, this procedure is designed to see that any safety device operates correctly as air pressure drops from normal to a low air condition.
-For safety purposes, you will use wheel chocks during the air brake check.
-The proper procedures for inspecting the air brake system are as follows: - " With the air pressure built up to governor cutoff (120 - 140 psi), shut off the engine, chock your wheels, release the parking brake (all vehicles) and the tractor protection valve (combination vehicle), fully apply

-- the foot brake and hold it for one minute.
+- Air brake safety devices vary.
+However, this procedure is to see that any safety device operates correctly as air pressure drops from normal to a low air condition, For safety purposes, you will use wheel chocks during the air brake check.
+The proper procedures for inspecting the air brake system are as follows: - With the air pressure built up to governor cutoff (120 140 psi), identify the cut off pressure for your vehicle; shut off the engine, chock your wheels, release the parking brake (all vehicles) and the tractor protection valve (combination vehicle), fully apply the foot brake and hold it for one minute.
 Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle).
 Special note: if the air gauge does not work unless electrical power is supplied to it, then you will need to turn the electrical power switch to the on positions on this step. - Without restarting the engine, turn electrical power to the on or "battery charge" position and begin fanning off the air pressure by rapidly applying and releasing the foot brake.
-Low air warning devices (buzzer, light, flag) should activate before air pressure drops below 55 psi or level specified by the manufacturer. - " Continue to fan off the air pressure.
+Low air warning devices (buzzer, light, flag) should activate before air pressure drops below 55 psi or level specified by the manufacturer. - Continue to fan off the air pressure.
 At approximately 40 psi on a tractor-trailer combination vehicle (or level specified by the manufacturer), the tractor protection valve and parking brake valve should close (pop out).
 On other combination vehicle types and single vehicle types, the parking brake valve should close (pop out).